nolanwinsman/UndergradJobHuntHandbook/README.md

 As for cover letters, I think they're a waste of time for undergrads.
 If you can make one cover letter that only takes a few minutes to edit per position then that's fine.
 Just always be aware, if you're frequently spending more than 30 minutes applying to each position something is wrong.

 One of the best ways to improve your resume is letting other people review it.
 My CS professors gave me some of the best advice towards my resume.
 It is also important to have many other people review your resume.
 People like upperclassmen currently working in tech, current/former bosses, and pretty much anyone who's willing.
+Make sure to have at least one person outside of SU review your resume, and one person outside of the tech scene.

+One common issue I see on resumes is how people communicate what they did at their job or what their projects involved.
+It should be bullet points starting with action words that quickly convey what the problem is and how you solved it.
+There should also be points that describe teamwork/collaboration to some degree if possible.

 ## Programming Outside of School
 ---